Pratikshinde55/Ansible-Apache-Change_default_DocumentRoot/README.md

 ![Screenshot 2024-03-08 154000](https://github.com/Pratikshinde55/Ansible-httpd-documentRoot/assets/145910708/ba936d35-a6b9-41fd-89e5-b99b25c5b8f7)

+💫Apache webserver(httpd):

+It is a free and open-source web server software.
+It's one of the most widely used web servers in the world, known for its reliability and robustness.
+Apache is capable of serving static and dynamic content on the World Wide Web.

 In this project , i can create custom Documet Root in httpd by using ansible

 ❄️ By Ansible Adhoc command: (manual way) ❄️